Sugarbeet is more SUPER than I realised!

 Double Safety Catch in Oats

-So oats seems to have a double safety catch built in for our horses.
+So, oats seem to have a double safety catch built in for our horses.
 First, most of its starch appears to be digested in the small intestine.
 Second, if some starch does end up in the hindgut it appears less likely to upset the hindgut bacterial populations present there, which should mean it allows your horse to maintain a healthy population of the ‘good’ fibre fermenting bacteria.

-So if you need to feed a grain and either don’t have access to or don’t like ‘cooked’ grains for some reason, go for oats, they are the safest choice for your horse.
+So, if you need to feed a grain and either don’t have access to or don’t like ‘cooked’ grains for some reason, go for oats, they are the safest choice for your horse.

 Do you have a question or comment?
 Do you need help with feeding?